OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/redis-cache/cache-howto-manage-redis-cache-powershell.md

     DESCRIPTION
-        hello Import-AzureRmRedisCache cmdlet imports data from hello specified blobs into Azure Redis Cache.
+        The Import-AzureRmRedisCache cmdlet imports data from the specified blobs into Azure Redis Cache.

     PARAMETERS
         -Name <String>
-            hello name of hello cache.
+            The name of the cache.

         -ResourceGroupName <String>
-            hello name of hello resource group that contains hello cache.
+            The name of the resource group that contains the cache.

         -Files <String[]>
-            SAS urls of blobs whose content should be imported into hello cache.
+            SAS urls of blobs whose content should be imported into the cache.

         -Format <String>
-            Format for hello blob.
-Currently "rdb" is hello only supported, with other formats expected in hello future.
+            Format for the blob.
+Currently "rdb" is the only supported, with other formats expected in the future.

         -Force
-            When hello Force parameter is provided, import will be performed without any confirmation prompts.
+            When the Force parameter is provided, import will be performed without any confirmation prompts.

         -PassThru
             By default Import-AzureRmRedisCache imports data in cache and does not return any value.
-If hello PassThru parameter is provided then Import-AzureRmRedisCache returns a boolean value indicating hello success of the operation.
+If the PassThru parameter is provided then Import-AzureRmRedisCache returns a boolean value indicating the success of the operation.

         <CommonParameters>
-            This cmdlet supports hello common parameters: Verbose, Debug, ErrorAction, ErrorVariable, WarningAction, WarningVariable,
+            This cmdlet supports the common parameters: Verbose, Debug, ErrorAction, ErrorVariable, WarningAction, WarningVariable,
             OutBuffer, PipelineVariable, and OutVariable.
 For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).

-hello következő parancs importál adatokat hello blob az Azure Redis Cache hello SAS URI megadva.
+A következő parancsot a blobból az Azure Redis Cache SAS URI-azonosítóval megadott importálja az adatokat.

     PS C:\>Import-AzureRmRedisCache -ResourceGroupName "resourceGroupName" -Name "cacheName" -Files @("https://mystorageaccount.blob.core.windows.net/mycontainername/blobname?sv=2015-04-05&sr=b&sig=caIwutG2uDa0NZ8mjdNJdgOY8%2F8mhwRuGNdICU%2B0pI4%3D&st=2016-05-27T00%3A00%3A00Z&se=2016-05-28T00%3A00%3A00Z&sp=rwd") -Force

-## <a name="tooexport-a-redis-cache"></a>a Redis gyorsítótár tooexport
+## <a name="to-export-a-redis-cache"></a>A Redis gyorsítótár exportálása
-Az Azure Redis Cache példány hello segítségével exportálhatja az adatokat `Export-AzureRmRedisCache` parancsmag.
+Adatok exportálása az Azure Redis Cache példány használatával a `Export-AzureRmRedisCache` parancsmag.

 > [!IMPORTANT]
 > Importálási/exportálási lehetőség csak a [prémium csomagban](cache-premium-tier-intro.md) gyorsítótárazza.
 Importálási/exportálási kapcsolatos további információkért lásd: [importálhat és exportálhat adatokat az Azure Redis Cache](cache-how-to-import-export-data.md).
 >
 >

-toosee használható paramétereket, és azok leírásait tartalmazza a listájának `Export-AzureRmRedisCache`- ben futtassa hello következő parancsot.
+A használható paramétereket, és azok leírásait tartalmazza a lista `Export-AzureRmRedisCache`, a következő parancsot.

     PS C:\> Get-Help Export-AzureRmRedisCache -detailed